BlinkID/blinkid-android/README.md

 ##### `setExtractAddress(boolean)`
 Defines if address should be extracted.
 Default is `true`.

+##### `setShowFullDocument(boolean)`
+Set this to `true` if you use [MetadataListener](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataListener.html) and you want to obtain image containing scanned document.
+The document image's orientation will be corrected.
+The reported ImageType will be [DEWARPED](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageType.html#DEWARPED) and image name will be `"UKDL"`.
+You will also need to enable [obtaining of dewarped images](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html#setDewarpedImageEnabled(boolean)) in [MetadataSettings](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataSettings.html).
+By default, this is turned off.

 ### Obtaining results from UK Driver's Licence recognizer

 UKDL recognizer produces [UKDLRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/ukdl/UKDLRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `UKDLRecognitionResult` class.
 See the following snippet for an example: